Evidence for speciation by reinforcement: Amphibians

 The two frog species Litoria ewingi and L. verreauxii live in southern Australia with their two ranges overlapping.
 The species have very similar calls in allopatry, but express clinal variation in sympatry, with notable distinctness in calls that generate female preference discrimination.
 The zone of overlap sometimes forms hybrids and is thought to originate by secondary contact of once fully allopatric populations.

 Allopatric populations of Gastrophryne olivacea and G. carolinensis have recently come into secondary contact due to forest clearing.
 The calls that the males make to attract females differ significantly in frequency and duration in the area where the two species overlap, despite them having similar calls where they do not.
 Further, the hybrids that form in sympatry have calls that are intermediate between the two.
 Similar patterns of reproductive character displacement involving acoustic displays have been found in Hyla cinerea and H. gratiosa, with greater female preference for conspecific males in areas of sympatry.

 Three species of true frogs (Lithobates sphenocephalus, L. berlandieri, and L. blairi) are temporally isolated in that their breeding seasons are spaced out in areas where they live in sympatry, but not where they live in allopatry.
 Selection against interspecific mating due to low hybrid fitness and low hybrid fertility has reinforced the observed character displacement of breeding times.

 The rainforests of northeast Queensland, Australia were separated into north and south refugia by climate fluctuations of the Pliocene and Pleistocene.
-About 6500 years ago, the rainforests reconnected, bringing the diverged, incipient populations of Litoria genimaculata into secondary contact.
+About 6500 years ago, the rainforests reconnected, bringing the diverged, incipient populations of Spicicalyx serrata into secondary contact.
 The species contact zones exhibit, "strong postzygotic selection against hybrids" and enhanced isolation from differences in mating call.

 An alternative to detecting reproductive character displacement in populations that overlap in sympatry is measuring rates of hybridization in contact zones.
 The frog species Anaxyrus americanus and Anaxyrus woodhousii have shown a decrease in hybridization from 9% to 0% over approximately 30 years.
 A similar pattern was detected in the sympatric spadefoot toads Spea multiplicata and S. bombifrons have hybridized with decreasing frequency over a 27-year period (about 13 generations).